tzyganu/UMC1.9/README.md

-Ultimate Module Creator 1.9.0-Release candidate 2
+Ultimate Module Creator 1.9.0.0
 ======

 New Ultimate Module Creator for Magento 1.7 +
 -------------

 This is the new version of <a href="https://github.com/tzyganu/moduleCreator">Ultimate Module Creator</a>.
-It is still under development so **DON'T USE IN PRODUCTION.**.

 This should be the version 2.0 of the Magento extension but I'm keeping this version for the Module Creator for Magento 2.0.